 - 1 cup Portobella Mushrooms, sliced

-- 1 cup Asparagus chopped
+- 1 cup Asparagus, chopped

 - 2 cups Kale, chopped

-- 1 small white Onion, chopped
+- 1 Small White Onion, chopped

-- 2 tablespoons Butter
+- 2 tbsp Butter

-- 1 cup Coconut Cream
+- 1.5 cup Coconut Cream

-- 1 cup Chicken stock
+- 1 cup Chicken Stock

-- 1/2 cup Red wine (I like for Cabernet)
+- 1/3 cup Red Wine (like Cabernet)

-- 4 sprigs Fresh thyme
+- 4 Sprigs Fresh Thyme

-- Over medium-high heat, add 1 tbsp butter to a cast iron and then place salmon seasoning side down on the cast iron.
+- Over medium-high heat, add 1 tbsp butter to a cast iron and then place salmon (skin side up so flesh cooks first) on the cast iron.
 Sauté the Salmon for five minutes on each side.
-Be sure not to move the salmon while its cooking to allow the salmon to blacken properly.
+Be sure not to move the salmon while it is cooking to allow the salmon to blacken properly.

-- Add 1 tbsp coconut oil to a pan and sauté chopped onions for 3 minutes, or until slightly translucent.
+- Add 1 tbsp butter to a pan and sauté chopped onions for 3-5 minutes, or until slightly translucent.
 Add 1 tbsp butter and the sliced mushrooms.
 Sauté for about 5 minutes.

-- Slowly add the salmon back into the cream sauce, turn the heat to a simmer, and cook the mixture for 7-10 minutes.
+- Slowly add the salmon back into the cream sauce, turn the heat to a simmer, cover and cook the mixture for 7-10 minutes.